claire-fletcher/travel-blog/README.md

 - Designed theme with specific font and consistent colouring to match travel theme
 - Specially designed logo to match travel theme!
 - Cards are all a consistent size with buttons aligned with the bottom no matter the image or text used
+- Use of github pages, github branching for collaborative development, and github pull requests
+- Consideration of UI and UX design with things such as the active underlines